UK pursues fraudster in Sh219m scandal believed to be in Kenya

 Those claims were false, according to investigators.
 They say he borrowed heavily from multiple individuals between 2012 and 2015, often at the same time, while telling each lender a different version of his finances.

-When pressed, Shah sent Mills a fabricated email purporting to confirm a £100,000 (Sh15.1 million) payment from a Jersey trust company.
+Shah repaid only $70,000, which prosecutors say likely came from funds obtained from another victim.
+He then stopped responding altogether.
+When pressed, Shah sent Mills a fabricated email purporting to confirm a £100,000 payment from a Jersey trust company.
 It was later proven to be a forgery.

 The deception deepened within the Oshwal community, where longstanding family ties and business relationships underpinned financial dealings.

 The loan was based on assurances that Shah would receive a multi-million-dollar bonus from Credit Suisse within weeks.
+That representation was false.

-Evidence showed Shah earned about £70,000 (Sh9 million) annually, with modest bonuses nowhere near the sums he claimed.
-The court heard that Shah stated that the reason why he borrowed the $1.2 million (Sh155.1 million) from Rossfield was to invest in Invictus Africa, and that the failure of that investment was the reason for his failure to pay back.
+The court heard that Shah stated that the reason why he borrowed the $1.2 million from Rossfield was to invest in Invictus Africa and that the failure of that investment was the reason that he could no longer pay it back.

 Despite signing a formal loan agreement, Shah never repaid the money.

-In a tactic investigators describe as particularly brazen, Shah even told creditors that they owed him money, reversing the reality to buy time.
+In a tactic investigators describe as particularly brazen, Mr Shah even told creditors that they owed him money, reversing the reality to buy time.

 He also relied on assurances from his father, who told the lender Shah had millions held in trust.
+None of the loans were repaid.

-The illusion of wealth was central to the scheme as Shah maintained a lifestyle of luxury, including exclusive golf memberships and expensive travel, which reinforced his credibility among targets.
+The illusion of wealth was central to the scheme as Mr Shah maintained a lifestyle of luxury, including exclusive golf memberships and expensive travel, which reinforced his credibility among targets.

 “He went on expensive holidays, belonged to exclusive golf clubs and appeared to enjoy the trappings of great wealth.
-It appears that this lifestyle was funded by money defrauded from others without either the means, or the intention, to pay the money back,” the court summary reads.
+It appears that this lifestyle was funded by money defrauded from others without either the means or the intention to pay the money back,” the court summary reads.

 That lifestyle, prosecutors argue, was sustained using funds obtained from the very people he deceived.